Your Medical History

 If you are traveling post trip we recommend you remain vigilant, especially if drinking, and follow this same advice.

 We ask you to only smoke in the designated areas of your homestay and at weekends.
 In Bali, smoking, for women, is seen to be a sign of working as a sex worker.

 If people in the community see you smoking they are unlikely to let their children attend our classes because of the negative association attached to cigarettes.
 I know that this sounds extreme, but when you’re working in another country it’s important that you follow the rules to avoid offending anyone and to curtail any unpleasant encounters with the local authorities.

 Your Homestay Family

+All homestays are located in the regency of Gianyar.
 You’ll be given the address and phone number of your homestay upon arrival in the country, please store this information in a phone or somewhere safe for future reference.